wordofwarning/wordofwarning.org/current/2024-worksahead/programme/index.md

 <hr>
 **Heather Alice** · *I, The Girl.*

-A personal reclamation of the 'hysterical' woman, and a reflection on the paradoxes created when society has gendered madness.<br>A fragmented journey through lived experience and complex representation: contemporary movement practices and transmedia storytelling offer an insight into how medical misogyny shapes our archetypes, and how these depictions in pop culture influence neurodiverse young women.
+(Video Documentation of performance at [Emergency 23](/archive/2023-emergency/evening).)<br>A personal reclamation of the 'hysterical' woman, and a reflection on the paradoxes created when society has gendered madness.<br>A fragmented journey through lived experience and complex representation: contemporary movement practices and transmedia storytelling offer an insight into how medical misogyny shapes our archetypes, and how these depictions in pop culture influence neurodiverse young women.

 Content Warning: please click [here](/warnings).